The scheme should be thought of as 2 separate grants available to the self-employed.

 The taxable cash grant will be in the form of a single lump sum to cover the three months from March to May 2020.
 The grant was capped at £7,500.

-The 2nd and final grant (An individual can claim a maximum of 2 grants) will cover the period June to August 2020.
+The 2nd and final grant or SEISS Extension (An individual can claim a maximum of 2 grants) will cover the period June to August 2020.
+It is available for those that are adversely affected on or after 14 July.

 An individual does not have to have claimed the 1st grant in order to claim the 2nd grant.